HeZhang1994/weibo-crawler/README.md

 This is the Python implementation of crawling Weibo data (i.e., posted text, images and videos) of one Weibo user.

-The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627 (see SourceCode_weibocrawler.py).
+The source code (SourceCode_weibocrawler.py) is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.

 This implementation removes the function of crawling user comments.